 - 1. Press [Edit Times] at the top level menu - 2.
 Press the Select button of the cue to be changed - 3.
 Press the Attribute Bank button (IPCGBES buttons, or attribute keys on the right hand side on older consoles) for the attribute you want to change - 4.
 Press [Delay = ] to set delay time or [Fade = ] to set fade time - 5.
-Type the new time using the numeric keypad and press <Enter> to save it, or press [Use Global] to delete the attribute times and go back to the normal times. - 6.
-Press < Enter> to save the changes.
+Type the new time using the numeric keypad and press <Enter> to save it, or delete the time using the <Back> button to return to the Global time setting. - 6.
+Press <Enter> to save the changes.